 5. The New York Times

 You would think that one of the world’s most reputed publications would steer clear of gaffes.
 But everyone makes a mistake once in a while.
 What happened?
 NYT sent an email to its millions of subscribers that they were offering a discount to renew their subscription.
 Sure, a discount is something that makes customers happy.
-But in this case, the email which was only intended to about 300 of its customers who had stopped subscribing, was sent to its entire email list of more than eight million people.
+But in this case, the email, intended only to about 300 of its customers who had stopped subscribing, was sent to its entire email list of more than eight million people.

-As expected, loyal customers were livid that their loyalty wasn’t rewarded but discounts were being doled out to customers who had decided to drop out.
-It is a given that people who have been paying for a long period of duration were not rewarded will not like the fact that their loyalty is being taken for granted.
+As expected, loyal customers were livid that their loyalty wasn’t rewarded, but discounts were being doled out to customers who had decided to drop out.
+It is a given that people who have been paying for a long duration were not rewarded will not like that their loyalty is being taken for granted.

 What could NYT do to save their face?

-They just need to be careful the next time they send their emails.
-Also, they can initiate a rewards system where they offer their long-term customers a special something that they will cherish so that they feel valued and appreciated.
+They need to be careful the next time they send their emails.
+Also, they can initiate a rewards system where they offer their long-term customers a special something they will cherish to feel valued and appreciated.

 Conclusion

-It is all right to falter at times although causing physical harm and attacking customers based on a plethora of variables is essentially unforgivable.
-These are the brand’s employees (who are also normal people just like you and me) and their personal transgressions, sometimes, is considered as that of the doings of a brand.
-At times, it is magnanimous of us customers to forgive and forget.
-But if the response of the brand is rude as well, then there is a lot of backlashes that can be expected.
+It is all right to falter at times, although causing physical harm and attacking customers based on a plethora of variables is essentially unforgivable.
+These are the brand’s employees (who are also normal people just like you and me), and their transgressions are sometimes considered a brand’s doings.
+At times, it is generous of us customers to forgive and forget.
+But if the brand’s response is rude as well, then a lot of backlash can be expected.

-With all that said, the only point that we are trying to make here is to apologize and then work on resolving the problems of the customer.
-And to always be proactive to avoid committing the same mistake in future, god forbid!
+With all that said, the only point we are trying to make here is to apologize and then work on resolving the customer’s problems.
+And to always be proactive to avoid committing the same mistake in the future, god forbid!